 In South Carolina you find a tangy mustard barbeque sauce made of cider vinegar, yellow mustard, brown sugar and spices.
 It's easy to make, so there's no reason not to try it.

 This sauce is good for all kinds of meat, but especially so for pork and chicken.
 It can be basted it on late in the smoke, and also used as a table sauce.

 There are many different recipes for mustard sauce.
 Some are sweetened up with more sugar, while others back off on the sugar and let the vinegar and mustard bite cut through.
 This mustard sauce recipe is a good compromise between sweet and tangy.

-This mustard-based barbeque sauce has a smooth consistency...the tartness of the vinegar is balanced by the brown sugar sweetness.
+This mustard-based barbecue sauce has a smooth consistency...the tartness of the vinegar is balanced by the brown sugar sweetness.
 This is my favorite of all the non-tomato based bbq sauces.

-Occasionally I put this sauce together with more cayenne pepper.
-One full teaspoon of the red powder gives this sauce an enjoyable level of flame!
-(If you like that sort of thing!)
+Occasionally I put this sauce together with an extra dose of cayenne pepper.
+One full teaspoon of the red powder gives this sauce an enjoyable level of heat!

 The flavor of this mustard-based sauce works very well with pork and chicken.
 Actually, I keep a squeeze bottle of it around for other stuff, like fish and meatloaf.
 I've even been known to dip my french fries in this one!